Fizz Mobile introduces 40GB/$40 plans and more

 $2 Voicemail (visual voicemail included)

-$4 Canada coverage
+$4 Canada-wide data coverage

-$8 Canada + USA coverage
+$8 Canada + USA data coverage

 Further, you can select one of the data allotments: